 There are several ways to include your digital collection in Recollection Wisconsin:

 Use a web-based form to add up to 50 individual items (not multi-page documents) to a shared collection hosted in Omeka by WiLS.

 This no-cost option is intended for local historical societies and small public libraries dipping into digitization for the first time.
 Contact us to get started.

-This option is intended for small organizations without the technical or financial resources to maintain their own OAI-compliant database.
+This option is intended for organizations without the technical or financial resources to maintain their own OAI-compliant database.
 Examples of collections hosted by the Milwaukee Public Library include the Villa Terrace Decorative Arts Museum, Milwaukee Area Technical College, and Langlade County Historical Society.

 - Contact us and we’ll schedule a phone call or an in-person visit to help you develop a plan for your digital project.

 - Submit the Collection Hosting Application.
 We’ll use the information you provide to do the preliminary collection setup and help you develop a timeline for completion of your project.

 - Start digitizing.
 Scan or photograph your materials and add metadata (catalog information about each item) using the spreadsheet templates we’ll provide.
 Read more about these requirements in our Contributor Guidelines.

 - After you’ve added some content (at least 20 items) to your digital collection, we’ll harvest it so our users can search and discover your materials through our website.
-Subsequent data harvests take place once per month, picking up any additions or changes you make to your collection.
+Subsequent data harvests take place on a regular schedule, picking up any additions or changes you make to your collection.

-Costs: A one-time start-up fee of $200 is required, which includes training, custom collection branding, and customized metadata templates.
+Costs: A one-time start-up fee of $200 is required, which includes consulting, custom collection branding, and customized metadata templates.